Last updated November 05, 2020

 - Be sure to have a clear learning outcome.
 The in-class activities should clearly lead students to some defined learning outcome.
 Be sure to explain to your student how the in-class activity applies to the out of class learning.

-Previously known as Ilos, VidGrid is the screen-recording, editing, uploading, and storing solution for instructors who want to create instructional videos.
+VidGrid is the screen-recording, editing, uploading, and storing solution for instructors who want to create instructional videos.
 VidGrid has basic editing capabilities that most instructors need, but for those looking to add more advanced video-editing features, using iMovie or another editing program may be required.
-VidGrid allow instructors to incorporate chapters for easy video navigation, embed questions, and to track views.
-Use of the guest recorder also allows instructors to have students use the VidGrid recorder to make their own videos which are then stored in the Instructor's VidGrid collection.
+VidGrid allows instructors to incorporate chapters for easy video navigation, embed questions, and track views.
+The use of the guest recorder also allows instructors to have students use the VidGrid recorder to make their own videos which are then stored in the Instructor's VidGrid collection.

 Resources to get started with VidGrid:

-VoiceThread is another alternative to traditional text-based discussion.
-VoiceThread is a media-based discussion platform where users can post images or video.
-From this media users can post comments or replies in text, audio, or video format.
+VoiceThread is another alternative to the traditional text-based discussion.
+VoiceThread is a media-based discussion platform where users can post images or videos.
+From this media, users can post comments or replies in text, audio, or video format.
 Free license limits users to 5 VoiceThreads and there is no moderation or threaded commenting features available.
 Pro-versions provide these options.

 iMovie is a free program for Mac users.
 It is a video editing software that makes cutting, splicing, and creating simple transitions easy to do.
 Video files can be easily imported into iMovie for manipulation and then exported into a variety of video file formats for sharing.

-iBooks Author is a program free on the Mac platform and allows for users to create interactive content.
-This can be a full length book or can be a type of lesson creator. iBooks Author provides an easy interface for adding in interactive content and automatic reformatting when moving content around.
-A limitation is that the end user (person reading the content) must have the ability to read an iBooks format (only available on Apple products).
+iBooks Author is a program free on the Mac platform and allows users to create interactive content.
+This can be a full-length book or can be a type of lesson creator. iBooks Author provides an easy interface for adding in interactive content and automatic reformatting when moving content around.
+A limitation is that the end-user (the person reading the content) must have the ability to read an iBooks format (only available on Apple products).